Academic Resources and Support

 Support in the form of clinics, tutors, and/or Student Academic Mentors (SAMs) are provided free of charge within the bounds of reasonable use and when a relevant resource exists.
 Deans, professors, and/or the coordinator of student disability services and learning resources can all help students access these resources.

 The Swarthmore College Bookstore is owned and operated by Swarthmore College for the benefit of the College community.
-The Bookstore carries required textbooks and supplies; a large selection of general interest and leisure reading material (including a bargain book section); computer software and peripherals; Swarthmore memorabilia; imprinted clothing and gifts; greeting cards; phone cards; snack foods and cold beverages; room accessories; health and beauty aids; laundry and cleaning supplies; general everyday gifts; and even some puzzles and toys.
+The Bookstore carries required textbooks and supplies, a large selection of general interest and leisure reading material, computer software and peripherals, Swarthmore memorabilia, imprinted clothing and gifts, greeting cards, snack foods and cold beverages, room accessories, health and beauty aids, laundry and cleaning supplies, general everyday gifts, and even some puzzles and toys.
 All products in the Bookstore are sold at or below manufacturers’ suggested list prices.